gwpantazes/python101/README.md

 # Python 101
 Welcome to Python 101, a guided lesson going from absolute beginner to making a simple data crunching program in Python.

 We will be learning the basics of Python 3.
 This lesson will take about 2 hours.
-We'll cover absolute basics up through file reading.
+We'll cover absolute basics up through CSV file reading.
 By the end, you’ll be a pro in the fundamentals of Python!

-This lesson can be found on Github at <https://github.com/gwpantazes/python101>.
+This lesson and its materials can be found on Github at <https://github.com/gwpantazes/python101>.

 # Table of Contents
 - [Overview](#overview)